Board of Education

 A resident of the MRH district for over twelve years, Francis Chmelir lives in Maplewood with his wife Beth, their daughter Emma, and sons William and Paul, who are both MRH students.
 Francis Chmelir currently serves as the Director of Operations for Lashback, LLC, an innovative tech company delivering unique and actionable insights in the world of email marketing.
 Francis has a deep history of contributing to the growth of scalable, technology companies.
 Most recently Francis served as the Executive Director for ITEN, a catalyst of the tech startup ecosystem in the St. Louis region.
 Previous professional roles include serving as Director of Operations and a founding member of the Technology Entrepreneur Center (TEC) incubator and the Statewide Director for MoFAST, a part of the University of Missouri system program for technology commercialization.
 In 2016, Francis was named a St. Louis Business Journal 40-under-40 honoree and selected to be a member of the 41st Leadership St. Louis class of Focus St. Louis.
 St. Louis Small Business Monthly named Francis one of the “100 St. Louisans You Should Know” in 2017.
 Francis has been involved in the district in numerous ways, including serving on the long-range planning committee.
 His educational background includes a bachelor’s degree from Saint Louis University with an emphasis on organizational psychology, and graduate work at the University of Missouri-St. Louis and University of Missouri-Columbia.
 Since 2016, he has also served on the board of Joe's Place, an MRH-affiliated residence for homeless young men.

-Ralph E. Posley has been a resident of Richmond Heights for over 25 years.
-He has been married to his wife, Addie, for 30 years.
-They have seven children, three of whom attend the MRH Early Childhood Center.
-One of their three grandchildren, Lily, is enrolled in the Head Start Program at ECC.
-Ralph has been employed for seven years with Covidian Healthcare Pharmaceuticals as a lab assistant and dispatcher.
+Ralph Posley has been a resident of Richmond Heights for three decades.
+He and wife Addie have seven children.
+Ralph has been employed with Covidian Healthcare Pharmaceuticals as a lab assistant and dispatcher.
 He is also Pastor of the Word of God Christian Church in Richmond Heights.
 He was awarded the 2008 Citizen of the Year Award by Unity Pact.